 At first, the framework for qualitative matchmaking is illustrated in Fig. 2.
 This framework is almost identical to the framework for cognitive matchmaking, but in this case it can match quality factors instead of cognitive characteristics.
 The different concepts shown in Fig. 2 are functions that are necessary to calculate the eventual total quality match of a fulfilled task.
 Even though the formal signature of these functions are not exhaustively repeated in this section, we will show some examples for clarification.
-First, the supply function shows the level on which a task type supplies a quality factor may vary over the natural numbers from 0 up to and including 10.
-These levels are part of the factor rank domain indicated by the set FRN.
+First, the supply function shows the level on which a task type supplies a quality factor.
+The levels on which a task type supplies a quality factor may vary over the natural numbers from 0 up to and including 10.
+These levels are part of the factor rank domain indicated by the set $\mathcal{FRN}$ .
 This ranking domain includes the rank values that can be used to indicate the level on which a factor can be supplied by a task type or demanded by a stakeholder.
 The demand function depicted in Fig. 2 shows the level on which a stakeholder requires a certain quality factor of a fulfilled task instance.